 When Uwe asked me whether I would like to go to Gemba in order to help understand the client’s process we have been studying, I looked it up on Google.
 To my surprise, Gemba is not a secluded, unknown part of Singapore.
 Gemba (现场) is a Japanese word that means “the real place”.
 Japanese detectives use Gemba to point to the crime scene.
 In our process excellence context, Gemba stands for the place where the “real value for customers is created”.
-I was wondering why this was necessary after having sat together with project teams to get detailed information of both, process flow and process timing for all processes involved.
+I was wondering about the need for this.
+After all, we had received detailed information about both, flow and timing for all processes directly from project teams.

 Meeting Room Data is not Enough

 However, during my Gemba study I learned about the difference between “meeting room data” and observations.
 It is not that our data gathered in the meeting room were totally wrong.
 They certainly did describe the “normal” process.
 However, my observations were full of exceptions and surprises.

 In addition to noting the exact duration of the different steps in the processes, I was able to gather more in-depth details that the process-mapping exercises did not reveal.
 These details became obvious during real-time observation and enriched through on-site explanation by staff.
 Such details did not make it on our list during mapping exercises.

 Gemba Offers Invaluable Insights